TerraPower: Environmental effects

-By using depleted uranium as fuel, the new reactor type could reduce enriched uranium stockpiles.
+By using depleted uranium as fuel, the new reactor type could reduce depleted uranium stockpiles.
 TerraPower notes that the US harbors 700,000 metric tons of depleted uranium and that 320 metric tons could power 100 million homes for a year.
 Reports claim that TWR's high fuel efficiency, combined with the ability to use uranium recovered from river or sea water, means enough fuel is available to generate electricity for 10 billion people at US per capita consumption levels over million-year time-scales.

 Research and development

 The TWR design is still in research and development.
 The conceptual framework was simulated by supercomputers with empirical evidence for theoretical feasibility.
-US regulators postponed the construction of an experimental reactor for a decade via certification process.
 On November 6, 2009, TerraPower executives and Bill Gates visited Toshiba's Yokohama and Keihin Factories in Japan, and concluded a non-disclosure agreement with them on December 1.
 Toshiba had developed an ultracompact reactor, the 4S, that could operate for 30 years without fuel handling and generated 10 megawatts.
 Some of the 4S technologies are considered to be transferable to TWRs.

 Molten salt reactor

-In October 2015 the company was reported to be investigating a molten salt reactor design with Southern Company as a technology alternative.
+In October 2015, the company was reported to be investigating a molten salt reactor design with Southern Company as a technology alternative.
 In February 2022, it was announced that the two companies had agreed to build a demonstration fast-spectrum salt reactor at Idaho National Laboratory (INL).

+In 2023, the US Department of Energy announced a project to build a test reactor using high-enriched fuel (HEU) containing as much as 90% ^{235}U, contradicting the country's longer-term project to remove HEU from all reactors.